Blog

 Stoicism in Software Development - Richard Seidl

-Self-control, calmness, thoughtfulness - these are just a few of the stoic principles.
+Self-control, composure, thoughtfulness - these are just a few of the stoic principles.
 You can integrate them into your private life, which leads to balance, less stress and more joy.
 But it also gets exciting when you integrate them into your business.
 In software development, this means that the focus is no longer so much on the outcome, but on decisions and the decision-making process.
-However, this does not mean neglecting the long view.
+At the same time, however, foresight is not neglected.
 Maryse uses several examples to explain how this can work.

-“You can’t control outcome, there ist so much that influences outcome.
-So maybe not focus on outcome but focus on your descision making.” – Maryse Meinen
+"You can't control outcome, there is so much that influences outcome.
+So maybe not focus on outcome but focus on your descision making." - Maryse Meinen

 Maryse Meinen is a product development coach who uses Agile and Stoicism to make teams and organizations more resilient and sustainable.
-She advocates the philosophies of degrowth and stoicism, which stand for working more efficiently with fewer resources and valuing what is already there.
+She espouses the philosophies of degrowth and stoicism, which advocate working more efficiently with fewer resources and valuing what is already there.
 Her motto is: Achieve more with less!

 Using stoic wisdom in software development